GiraffeA77/Game-351-P1/README.md

 # - Morphed terrain to create hills, pits, river and lake
 # - Painted dirt path
 # - Created water material and added water to lake, river, and moat
+# - created separate lake
+# - Painted terrain around/in lakes and river to look like sand
+# - added rowboat to lakes
+# - Created Village and all decor associated with Village

 # Connor Hubble
 # - raised terrain to  differing heights at the boarders of the map